philipproth/webflow-nested-collections/README.md

 ## Demo and clonable project

-Clone the sample project and inspect the blog overview page to gain a better understanding for nesting collection lists and collection items with jQuery .load() in Webflow.
+Clone the demo project and inspect the blog overview page to gain a better understanding for nesting collection lists and collection items with jQuery .load() in Webflow.

 [Demo site and clonable Webflow project] (https://multiple-nested-collections.webflow.io/)